Hamza12378/Fake-news-prediction_hmx/README.md

 The repository includes a Jupyter Notebook file named "Fake_News_Prediction.ipynb."
 In this notebook, we perform the following tasks:

 **-Data Exploration:**
-We delve into the dataset to understand its structure, distribution of features, and perform initial data analysis.
+We delve into the dataset to understand its structure, and distribution of features, and perform initial data analysis.

 **-Data Preprocessing**:
 We preprocess the data, including handling missing values, text data cleaning, and feature engineering.